sitedata/checklyhq.com/site/content/docs/headless-recorder/basic-usage.md

 To work around this limitation you can record the login sequence as part of your script.
 Always starting Headless Recorder when Chrome is in Incognito Mode helps you dodge this pitfall, as it will become immediately clear when you are not logged in using session cookies.
-You need to explicitly allow the Puppeteer Recorder extension to run in Incognito mode on the details section on the Extension page of your Chrome browser:
+You need to explicitly allow the Headless Recorder extension to run in Incognito mode on the details section on the Extension page of your Chrome browser:

 ![headless authentication and cookies](/docs/images/headless-recorder/allow_incognito.png)